kelset/Diurnalis/Wearable Tech Show 2016/stables.md

 They don't see apparently much innovation in the consumer world because it's more focuses on design.

-They are seeing a merging of the consumer wearable into the enterprise, mainly in welness.
-At Salesfoce they use those to gamify the welness of the employes (they make offices challenge at sports).
+They are seeing a merging of the consumer wearable into the enterprise, mainly in wellness.
+At Salesfoce they use those to gamify the wellness of the employes (they make offices challenge at sports).

-Will company encourage welness?
+Will company encourage wellness?
-In US Saleforces is going deep into this, they also try to keep them healthy, giving bonuses to not-smoking people and such.
+In US Saleforces is going deep into this, they also try to keep them healthy, giving bonuses to not-smoking people and such.*(How about UK?)*

-(How about UK?)

 Anyway, Wearable is moving from product to service: even assurance companies may start to use this sort of wearable.